The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Italian · Fresh Pasta

-Strip District Italian that takes pasta seriously. hand-rolled, seasonal, the kind of place where the rigatoni changes your standards.
+Strip District Italian that takes pasta seriously.
+Hand-rolled, seasonal, with rigatoni that sets the bar.
 The market counter up front does sandwiches and takeaway too.

 The job scene